How Low-E Glass Works

 LOW-E COATINGS 2

 When thinking of window designs: size, tint and other aesthetic qualities come to mind.
-However, low-e coatings play an equally important role and significantly affect the overall performance of a window and the total heating, lighting, and cooling costs of a building.
+However, low-e coatings play an equally vital role and significantly affect the overall performance of a window and the total heating, lighting, and cooling costs of a building.

 For complete technical information about designing with low-e glass, read Vitro Architectural Glass Technical Document TD-131.
 For any other glass questions, please contact Vitro Glass or call 1-855-VTRO-GLS (1-855-887-6457).
+You can also learn more about our full line of low-e glass products on Vitro's website.